BASSIST EDUCATOR CLINICIAN

 Bethany grew up in Kokomo, Indiana studying piano, flute, and bass.
 She earned her undergrad and graduate degrees in Music Education, began teaching music at Noblesville Schools in 2005, and currently serves as the Assistant Band Director and Jazz Band Director at Noblesville High School.

 In 2011, Bethany received her first Lilly Teacher Creativity Grant, and traveled to New Orleans and New York City, exploring the current trends of jazz in those two cities.
 She experienced dozens of jazz shows, attended the Band Director Academy at Jazz at Lincoln Center, composed her first piece for big band, and came home with a whole new concept of jazz pedagogy at the secondary level.
-Since her return from this experience, her bands have expanded from 1 to 5 high school big bands, and the top band has made two appearances at the ISSMA Indiana Jazz State Finals, an event created 4 years ago.
+Since her return from this experience, her bands have expanded from 1 to 5 high school big bands, and the top band has made three appearances at the ISSMA Indiana Jazz State Finals, an event created five years ago.

 In 2018, Bethany was a part of the inaugural Indiana Jazz Girls Day, traveling around the state playing bass at concerts and workshops with New York City Musicians Leni Stern, Jamie Baum, and Indiana-based Monika Herzig.
 She continues to travel with this group annually in the spring, playing bass and serving as clinician at several workshops.